Cadillac ELR: Specifications

 The ELR incorporates a version of the Voltec propulsion system used in the Chevrolet Volt.
 The Voltec propulsion system includes a 119–135-kilowatt electric motor, a four-cylinder engine-generator and a 16.5 kWh lithium-ion battery pack.
 The ELR has an official all-electric range of 37 mi and a total range of 340 mi, as rated by the United States Environmental Protection Agency (EPA).
-Charging times are 12.5–18 hours using the 120-volt travel charger, and about 5 hours using a 240-volt charging station.
-Top speed is 106 mph and accelerates from 0–60 mph in 7.8 seconds in range extended mode.
+Charging times are 12.5–18 hours using the 120-volt travel charger, and about five hours using a 240-volt charging station.
+Top speed is 106 mph and accelerates from 0–60 mph (97 km/h) in 7.8 seconds in range extended mode.
 Regenerative braking is controlled by steering wheel-mounted paddles.

 Features include LED lighting, active air shutters, automatic high/low-beam headlamps, Bose 10-speaker sound system with active noise cancellation, and hand-cut-and-sewn interior with leather seating and microfiber suede headliners.
 Optional features include a full speed-range adaptive cruise control, collision-imminent braking, side blind zone assist and rear cross-traffic warning.
 The base model has 16-way-adjustable seats, with an optional 20-way-adjustable system.

-For MY 2014, the ELR was available in four exterior colors, radiant silver metallic, black raven, graphite metallic and extra-cost bi-coat crystal red — with a tri-coat white edition of 100 examples marketed through Saks Fifth Avenue — fully optioned with an upgraded 240-volt charging station (including installation) and concierge service.
-For MY 2016, the ELR was available in radiant silver, stellar black, graphite metallic, crystal white and red passion colors.
+For the 2014 model year, the ELR was available in four exterior colors, radiant silver metallic, black raven, graphite metallic and extra-cost bi-coat crystal red — with a tri-coat white edition of 100 examples marketed through Saks Fifth Avenue — fully optioned with an upgraded 240-volt charging station (including installation) and concierge service.
+For 2016, the ELR was available in radiant silver, stellar black, graphite metallic, crystal white and red passion colors.